Our Executive Compensation Group's experience in executive compensation planning extends to a variety of areas, including:

 Similarly, our extensive experience in complex cross-border M&A enables us to offer considerable advantages and expertise in dealing with international companies in the negotiation of executives' continuing employment relationships.

 Dealing with Regulators

-Executive compensation issues, which are often in the spotlight as proxy season approaches, are drawing even more attention than usual.
-Significant disclosure reforms have recently been adopted by the Canadian Securities Administrators, meaning that executive compensation levels, clawbacks, "say on pay", risk management, pay-for-performance tax gross-ups and change of control payments are receiving increased scrutiny.
+Executive compensation issues for public companies, which are often in the spotlight as proxy season approaches, continue to draw shareholder and media attention.
+Significant disclosure requirements imposed by the Canadian Securities Administrators, includng "say on pay", risk management, pay-for-performance, tax gross-ups, clawbacks and change of control payments continue to receive increased scrutiny.

 Our Executive Compensation Practice Group includes lawyers who have been intimately involved in the development and drafting of Canadian securities regulation and governance initiatives.
-Stikeman Elliott has been retained to act on regulatory initiatives by many of the key rule-setters in the securities industry, including the Ontario Securities Commission, the Toronto Stock Exchange, the Investment Industry Regulatory Organization of Canada and its predecessor and, most recently, the Expert Panel on Securities Regulation formed by the Government of Canada to address the modernization of securities legislation.
+Stikeman Elliott has been retained to act on regulatory initiatives by many of the key rule-setters in the securities industry, including the Ontario Securities Commission, the Toronto Stock Exchange, the Investment Industry Regulatory Organization of Canada, as well as the Expert Panel on Securities Regulation formed by the Government of Canada to address the modernization of securities legislation.
 Several members of our team have worked directly with Canadian securities regulators, either full-time or on secondment.
 Our excellent relationships with these various bodies enable us to effectively assist clients in navigating regulatory pitfalls in the area of executive compensation.